Wrap Dangerous Commands in pre-post ZFS or Btrfs Snapshots

 The script can be executed by just being a “prefix” to the normal command you would do:

 I can tell you, over the course of the years these snapshots have saved me (and my systems) many times!
-I made it a habit to use these snapshots frequently as they are cheap anyways.
+I made it a habit to use these snapshots frequently, as they are cheap anyway.
 You should figure out a way to clean up snapshots by setting up a retention policy scheme as well.
-Additionally if you’re getting in to snapshotting, why not make snapshots all the time?
-For BSD there’s the excellent zfstools that let’s you do exactly that, snapshots on a (cron) time schedule.
+Additionally, if you’re getting into snapshotting, why not make snapshots all the time?
+For BSD there’s the excellent zfstools that lets you do exactly that: snapshots on a cron-based schedule.

 Hosted on Gist at erikw/snp.